JRLane-CS/Python-Arcade-Sudoku-Solver/README.md

 ## Description

 The Python Arcade Sudoku Solver can be played as a standalone Sudoku game, or it can be used, as the name implies, as a means by which an incomplete Sudoku puzzle may be solved, with the solution displayed in the puzzle grid.
 The game remembers which numbers are original, thus preventing a player from attempting to change them.
 These numbers are all colored red as an indication of their permanent state.
-All empty puzzle locations are available to populate with the numbers 1 - 9 or to clear of a user-entered number by pressing the space bar.
+All empty puzzle locations are available to populate with the numbers 1 through 9 by highlighting a location and using the keyboard to input the number or to clear a location of a user-entered number by pressing the space bar.
 When a user clicks on a location in the puzzle, the location is highlighted, indicating it is waiting for input.
-A buzzer will sound should the user attempt to select one of the original, red, unchangeable numbers.
+If the user has filled in all locations, the application checks to see if the puzzle is solved or if the solution is incorrect and displays the message.
+If the user has tried to solve a puzzle he or she has worked on and failed, or if they merely want to start over, the application allows for a puzzle reset to starting position by pressing the ESC key.

 ## Purpose